zhongmove/NL4ST/README.md

 3. Integrate NL4ST as an algebra into SECONDO database.
 (SECONDO: https://secondo-database.github.io/)

-4. Import the INLAST.war in Eclipse.
+4. Import the NL4ST.war in Eclipse.

 5. Publish the NL4ST project to the tomcat server.